Jimminent/Jimminent/README.md

 - 👋 Hi, I’m @Jimminent
-- 👀 I’m interested in vdeogame design
+- 👀 I’m interested in videogame design
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me ...